Eluifree4all/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-reate a script that prints hello user, where user is the current Linux user
+Create a script that creates an alias. create a script that prints hello user, where user is the current Linux user